AylaNetworks/ayla-documentation/src/tech-notes/00000013/index.md

 1. A person presses the blue button on the device.
 1. The host app running on the device sets its local copy of `Blue_button` to 1.
 1. The host app and the Ayla agent send the new value to the Ayla Cloud.
+1. The cloud updates the digital twin with the new value.
-1. The cloud creates a datapoint event, and submits it to the Ayla Rule Engine (ARE).
+1. The cloud creates a datapoint event representing the new `Blue_button` value, and submits it to ARE.
-1. ARE searches its list of rules, and finds two that are relevant to the event.
+1. ARE searches its array of rules, finds two that are relevant, and uses them to evaluate the event.
-1. ARE provides the new value to both rules.
-1. The first rule's condition is **not** met, so it does not perform its two associated actions.
+1. The first rule's condition is **not** met, so ARE does not perform the two associated actions.
-1. The second rule's condition **is** met, so it performs its two associated actions, sending an email to Yan, and setting `Blue_LED` to 1.
+1. The second rule's condition **is** met, so ARE performs the two associated actions:

-## Create actions

-An **action** defines a task like `set Blue_LED to 0`.
-ARE supports several types of actions including `DATAPOINT` and `AMS_EMAIL`. (`AMS` stands for Ayla Message Service.)
-To create the actions for the example, start with these steps:
+    1. ARE sends an email to Veer (via AMS).
+    1. ARE sets `Blue_LED` to 1.

+The following steps how you how to create one destination, three actions, and two rules:

 1. Open the [API Browser](https://docs.aylanetworks.com/cloud-services/api-browser/) in another tab.
 1. Click Accounts, choose a Region, enter email, password, app_id, and app_secret, click Get Tokens, and close the tab.
-1. Click Devices, select a device, and ensure that the list of properties includes `Blue_button`, and `Blue_LED`.
+1. Click Devices, select a device, and ensure that it includes `Blue_button`, and `Blue_LED` properties.
+1. Click Message Service, expand `createDestination`, and create a destination.
+    ```
+    {
+      "destination": {
+        "type": "email",
+        "body": "body",
+        "deliver_to": "veer@acme.com",
+        "title": "title",
+        "provider": "smtp",
+        "user_message": "User Message",
+        "user_name": "Veer Patel"
+      }
+    }
+    ```
 1. Click Rules Service, and expand `createAction`.

-### Create DATAPOINT actions

-1. Copy and paste the following into the Request Data textbox, and replace the DSN.
-You can use `false` or `0`.
+1. Create an AMS_EMAIL action for sending an email to Veer:
+    ```
+    {
+      "action": {
+        "name": "Email to Veer",
+        "type": "AMS_EMAIL",
+        "is_abstract": false,
+        "parameters": {
+        },
+        "destination_ids": [
+          "00000000-0000-0000-0000-000000000000"
+        ]
+      }
+    }
+    ```
+1. Create a DATAPOINT action for setting Blue_LED to 0:
     ```
     {
       "action": {